 - Shells over 200mm calibre

-- Aquatic shells
+- Aguatic shells (some aguatics are permitted see below)

 - · Rocket or shell parachute products

 The use of items made substantially from plastics, and plastic whistles and plastic cups within Roman Candles are strictly prohibited.

 The use of products with long duration stars (including falling leaves, jetting comets, strobes, kamuro, willow, brocade and glitter effects), other parachute items, cakes, flying saucers, flight rockets and aquatic items (other than shells), ARE permitted provided that the risk presented by the products to the safety of the audience, other competitors and boats, has been assessed and written justification is supplied by the competitor for their safe use.
 A full safety evaluation and rigging details must be provided where competitors propose to use other aquatic materials.
 Competitors should be aware that any of these items may have to be withdrawn if weather conditions dictate.